 A sense of humor is a precious thing.
 Not precious like a Tiffany lamp…more like an antibiotic when you’ve just been diagnosed with flesh-eating bacteria.
 Sometimes laughing is truly our only medicine.

 Sadly, some of us have misplaced our prescription…and some of us let bullies steal it in grade school when we were trying to figure out how to be our safest selves.
-That might just be me.

 I was a serious kid, which I blame on being the oldest girl in a family with four feral brothers.
 Somebody had to be serious.
 Also, I had buck teeth and a gangly too-tall body, so when I heard somebody laughing, I did a quick foot check to see if I was dragging toilet paper or wearing two different shoes.
 I was too busy to laugh because I was worrying about being laughed AT.